pramnora/tutorials/README.md

 ## Disclaimer

-Unfortunately, I suffer from ADD/Attention Deficit Disorder...which leads to *low attention span*;
+Unfortunately, I suffer from ADD/Attention Deficit Disorder...which leads to very *low attention span*;
 meaning, my attention will normally wonder off from any project I've just **started**...;
 to go and do something else, instead.